feeonxu/titanic-survival/README.md

 # titanic-survival
-Getting insights out of the Titanic disaster by computing the survival rates by passenger class, sex, and age
+Purpose: Getting insights out of the Titanic disaster by computing the survival rates by passenger class, sex, and age

 Language: Python (3.6)